The EDGE Language: Extended General Einsums for Graph Algorithms: Why Extend Einsums Further?

-In addition to these main design goals, we also have the following lower-priority goals that we pursue only if they do not conflict with our primary goals: \begin{enumerate}[resume] \item The language should ``look'' like mathematics as much as possible. \item Where possible, one should be able to apply traditional mathematical rules when manipulating \edge{} expressions (see \textbf{design goal~\ref{goal:manipulation}}). \item While aiming for expressivity, our goal is \emph{not} to be a general-purpose programming language.
+\begin{enumerate}[resume] \item The language should ``look'' like mathematics as much as possible. \item Where possible, one should be able to apply traditional mathematical rules when manipulating \edge{} expressions (see \textbf{design goal~\ref{goal:manipulation}}). \item While aiming for expressivity, our goal is \emph{not} to be a general-purpose programming language.
 However, we hope to better express other traditionally irregular applications using \edge{}, for example (but not limited to) sparse LU factorization (a step commonly used to reorder graphs~\cite{Gaihre:2022:SSS}), various sorting algorithms, and common parallel primitives such as prefix-sum. \end{enumerate}

 The \edge{} language is our answer to these design goals.
-While \edge{} targets graph algorithms, we believe it will also potentially enable the succinct and precise description of computations beyond the scope of graph algorithms, including transformers, matrix decomposition, and general neural network applications.
-Finally, we hope this work will help bridge the tensor algebra community with the graph community.
+Graph algorithms contain computational patterns found in many other non-tensor applications; thus, while \edge{} initially targeted graph algorithms, we find that \edge{} also expresses a large range of algorithms beyond both tensor algebra and graph algorithms.
+These include: matrix decomposition, multi-head attention, Graph\acro{SAGE}, robotics motion planning, general neural network applications, and Cholesky, among others.
+In fact, researchers have already begun using \edge{} to express their own workloads~\cite{huang:2024:MTG, gilbert:2024:LEF, golden:2025:RDM, won:2025:insum, Zhang:2025:transfusion, shwatal:2024:ipd, Nayak:2024:FML_micro, Odemuyiwa:2025:FTF}.

 In the following sections, we describe the \edge{} language and when possible, indicate where we factor in specific design goals.